CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 <h2 id="ext-structural-metadata">Retrieving metadata from `EXT_structural_metadata`</h2>

-`EXT_structural_metadata` builds upon `EXT_feature_metadata` by adding new metadata property types, as well as other options to more granularly define a property.
+Building upon the `EXT_feature_metadata` specifiation, `EXT_structural_metadata` adds new metadata property types, as well as other options to more granularly define a property.
 These expansive additions required a rework of the metadata type system in Cesium for Unreal.

 For the complete `EXT_structural_metadata` specification, see [here](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata).

 ### Metadata Value Types

-The biggest change in the metadata-accessing API is the deprecation of `ECesiumMetadataTrueType`.
-The types in `EXT_structural_metadata` are more complex, and there are too many permutations to reasonably define in one enum.
+The biggest change in the metadata-accessing API is the overhaul of the type system.
+The data types in `EXT_structural_metadata` are more complex, with too many permutations to reasonably define in one enum.
+This called for the deprecation of `ECesiumMetadataTrueType`.
 Instead, the type of a metadata property or value is conveyed through the `FCesiumMetadataValueType` struct.
 This struct is closely modeled after how class property types appear in the extension itself.

 `FCesiumMetadataValueType` has three components:
-- a `ECesiumMetadataType`, which corresponds to the `type` of a class property in the metadata schema.
+- `ECesiumMetadataType`, which corresponds to the `type` of a class property in the metadata schema.
-- a `ECesiumMetadataComponentType`, which corresponds to the `componentType` of a class property.
+- `ECesiumMetadataComponentType`, which corresponds to the `componentType` of a class property.
 This is only applicable to scalar, `vecN`, and `matN` types, and will be marked `None` for all other types.
 - `bIsArray`, a boolean that corresponds to the `array` flag in a class property.
 If `bIsArray` is true, the type represents an array of elements, where the elements are of the given type and component type.

 Below are some example type definitions and their interpretations.